 The visas may have a significant impact on future economic development and, not least also, on how foreigners are viewed in the country.

-A positive step towards addressing key problems within Thailand’s ailing economy, broadening opportunity
+A positive step towards addressing key problems within Thailand’s ailing economy, new opportunity

 The move is also seen as an antidote to the kingdom’s chronic economic ills which were already impeding economic growth before the catastrophe of 2020.

 World Bank fears political problems in Thailand as it still eyes 3.5% growth for 2019 in latest bulletin

 These include high household debt, a problematic education system, political instability and a vulnerability in the economy due to an overreliance on Chinese economic growth and expansion over the last two decades.

 The initiative is the brainchild of ex-JP Morgan boss in Thailand, Chayotid Kridakon who was invited to work with the government by Deputy Prime Minister Supattanapong Punmeechaow.